 - Washington, D.C.
 (DCA) — Terminal B

-As of the same date, the following Admirals Clubs reopened as service centers, available for travel assistance (but they aren’t otherwise open):
+Furthermore, the following Admirals Clubs are open as service centers, available for travel assistance (but they aren’t otherwise open):

 - Atlanta (ATL) — North Terminal, Concourse T